A beginner's guide to Hay Festival

 • Discover emerging voices, in conversation with established authors.

-• Hear from winners of the International Booker Prize, Women’s Prize for Fiction, Climate Fiction Prize and Dylan Thomas Prize.
+• Hear from the winner of the International Booker Prize.

 • Meet the authors and get your books signed at the Festival Bookshop.